 Pigment Color Water soluble?
-Position on TLC strip Observed in:
+Position on TLC strip Occurs in:

-Phycobilins:
+phycobilins:

-phycoerythrin red yes
+phycoerythrin red yes - (not applicable)

-phycocyanin blue yes -
+phycocyanin blue yes - (not applicable)

-Carotenoids:
+carotenoids:

 carotene orange no very high

-xanthophylls yellow orange no moderate to low
+xanthophylls yellow, orange no moderate to low

-Chlorophylls:
+chlorophylls:

 chlorophyll a bluish green no high

-chlorophyll b yellow green no slightly lower than chl. a
+chlorophyll b yellow green no slightly lower than chl a

 chlorophyll c light green no very low

-Table 6.1.
+Table 1.
 Characteristics of photosynthetic pigments.

-\ Note: A high position (nearer the top of the chromatogram) means the pigment adsorbs weakly to the silica, while a low position (nearer the origin) means it adsorbs strongly.
+\ Note: A high position -- nearer the top of the chromatogram -- means the pigment adsorbs weakly to the silica, while a low position -- nearer the origin -- means it adsorbs strongly.